nixworks/public/news/2013/04/17/index.md

 A bill to legalise same-sex marriage has passed into law after its third reading in Parliament tonight, after months of emotional debate, parliamentary submissions, and passionate - New Zealand Herald

 ### [A proposal to tighten gun control in the United States fails in a Senate vote. ](/news/2013/04/17/a-proposal-to-tighten-gun-control-in-the-united-states-fails-in-a-senate-vote.md)
-_Context: Gun politics in the United States, United States, United States Senate_
+_Context: Gun politics in the United States, U.S., United States Senate_

 ## [Previous Day...](/news/2013/04/16/index.md)